Spdware/University-Notes/University/archive/BIS 2/02-WIS.md

 - Prevent churn
 - ...
 Based on upsell and crossell.
 - Upselling: buy something from a company and then rebuy from the same company the same product at an higher price.
-Usually is done by giving an better version of the product.
-Clients usually doesn't always want to spend as much as possible on some products.
+Usually is done by giving a better version of the product.
+Clients usually doesn't always want to spend as little as possible on some products.
 If a client is already inclined to spend more you can offer higher quality products at a similar higher price and the client usually will buy these products
 - Crosselling: if the client already buy an high quality product you can offer them high quality products that can match/relate to the first product at a discount to incentive the client to buy both of them
 Usually you have to choose the right recommendation system to enhance your products market.
 For example Esselunga cannot use a mass/mid market recommendation to sell wine otherwise you end up doing downselling(really bad).
 Usually crosselling is done more as it can better enhance the selling as the expected customer behaviour is to buy what they already would buy and then add the recommended product.